 Larger bodies of water are evidently preferred, though a sighting was made at 0800 hrs on Trout Creek, a modest tributary of the Trent river, on 27 May 2000.
 This was one swan, in the company of two Canada geese.
 In 2013, swans and other waterfowl were sighted on open water near and upstream of Lock 13 on 13 January.
-The waterfowl included 8 swans (the two nearest definitely mute swans), 2 nearby Canada geese, and in midriver 16 common goldeneye, 8 male and 8 female, diving as and when the mood took them.
-More swan sightings were made north of town, closer to the confluence with the Crowe river, during March (no details: these are acknowledged on the chart by a "half-sighting").
+The waterfowl included 8 swans (the two nearest definitely mute swans), 2 nearby Canada geese, and in mid-river 16 common goldeneye, 8 male and 8 female, diving as and when the mood took them.
+More swan sightings were made north of town, closer to the confluence with the Crowe river, during March (no details available).
 On 06 April that year, one swan was noted with hooded merganser and bufflehead, near the power dam north of town.

 In 2014, swans were seen at Presqu'ile during a visit on 19 April, but five weeks later we had not seen a single one in Trent Hills.
 This is normal in and near the town, and on the narrower parts of the waterway.
 Again, cottagers and fishermen who spend a lot of time along the Trent can probably tell a different tale.